 Treating TMJ Disorders

 TMJ problems in Newcastle can be treated in various ways, depending on the symptoms.
 One of the most traditional is to have a custom-made night splint that prevents your teeth from contacting during sleep so you can no longer clench and grind.
-However, another good way to prevent clenching and grinding and the subsequent chronic headaches caused by this habit is to consider Botox.
+However, another good way to avoid clenching and grinding and the subsequent chronic headaches caused by this habit is to consider Botox.

 Many people think Botox is just for reducing wrinkles and fine lines, but it has multiple other uses.
-It can be useful for anyone diagnosed with TMJ disorder and experiencing chronic headaches caused by clenching and grinding in Clarington.
-It also helps to protect your teeth, especially if you have undergone extensive restoration after bruxism and have dental implants, crowns and veneers that can be damaged by tooth grinding and clenching.
+It can be helpful for anyone diagnosed with TMJ disorder and experiencing chronic headaches caused by clenching and grinding in Clarington.
+It also helps to protect your teeth, especially if you have undergone extensive restoration after bruxism and have dental implants, crowns, and veneers that can be damaged by tooth grinding and clenching.

 All dentists receive extensive training in how the facial muscles and bones work together.
 This advanced knowledge helps us administer Botox precisely to help relieve the symptoms of TMJ disorders.
-Botox is extremely useful because it blocks nerve signals, reducing muscle movements so muscles can relax more easily.
+Botox is beneficial because it blocks nerve signals, reducing muscle movements so muscles can relax more easily.
 Consequently, pain and inflammation in the jaw joints decrease, so you no longer experience jaw pain and chronic headaches due to bruxism in Newcastle.
-It takes two or three weeks to receive the full effects of Botox treatment; usually, treatment lasts between six and nine months before you need to repeat it.
+It takes two or three weeks to receive the full effects of Botox treatment; usually, treatment lasts six to nine months before you need to repeat it.
 However, the frequency of Botox treatments can decrease over time or may even be unnecessary.